-- Please refer to the Tuition and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.
+- Please refer to the Tuition (subject to change) and Fee Table. - International students, please refer to International Student Fees. - For student funding, please refer to Financial Assistance.

-- Students are responsible for any additional expenses related to their practicum including relocation costs to a practicum sites outside of Calgary. - Students may be required to hold either the International Association of Healthcare Central Service Material Management (IAHCSMM) or the Canadian Standards Association (CSA) certification for the purpose of gaining employment.
-The IAHCSMM certification exam fee is approximately US\$125 and the CSA certification exam fee is approximately CAN\$263.
-Students are responsible for paying these exam fees. - There is a fee associated with obtaining a police information check including Vulnerable Sector Check, payable to the Police or the Royal Canadian Mounted Police (RCMP). - Books and supplies are approximately \$400. - Students must have a personal computer and access to the Internet.
+- Students are responsible for any additional expenses related to their practicum including relocation costs to a practicum site outside of Calgary. - Students may be required to hold either the International Association of Healthcare Central Service Material Management (IAHCSMM) or the Canadian Standards Association (CSA) certification for the purpose of gaining employment.
+The IAHCSMM certification exam fee is approximately \$125 and the CSA certification exam fee is approximately \$263.
+Students are responsible for paying these exam fees. - There is a fee associated with obtaining a Police Information Check including Vulnerable Sector Check, payable to the Police or the Royal Canadian Mounted Police (RCMP). - Books and supplies are approximately \$400. - Students must have a personal computer and access to the Internet.
 Most classes are taught at SAIT, but some require online access.
-All courses require additional self-study.
+All courses require additional self study. - Students must have their immunizations reviewed by the SAIT Health Clinic.
+There is a \$50 charge to review vaccine history.
+Any vaccines to be administered will result in additional charges.